 POTS dying off: Rising costs, decreasing demands

-As consumer and business demands for copper phone lines sharply decreases, and the cost to maintain legacy POTS rises, it simply makes sense for providers to abandon these outmoded networks for a more advanced alternative.
+As consumer and business demands for copper phone lines sharply decreases, and the cost to maintain legacy Plain Old Telephone Service (POTS) rises, it simply makes sense for providers to abandon these outmoded networks for a more advanced alternative.

 The problem with faxing over IP-based services